top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_0_5_rc_control.md

 Note: there is a known bug, for which it fails the first time on the Raspberry Pi.
 Try again; it will work.

+Comment: I got no error on first execution on the Raspberry Pi

 <!-- (you have to be under the `catkin_ws` folder to invoke `catkin_make`) -->